AyrtonDev/AyrtonDev/README.md

 ### If you need to asking about:

-- Front End,
+- Front End;
-- Logic Program,
+- Logic Program;
-- JavaScript,
+- JavaScript;
-- Burning house
+- Work experiences;
-- Something about tecnologies and/or life.
+- Something about tecnologies and/or life;

 <br>